- Dirt Half Challenge

 - Request details on the personal data Dirt Running hold on you, and the purpose for it being held (commonly known as a “data subject access request”).
 This enables you to check that it is being lawfully processed.
 We aim to respond to any requests of this nature within one month.
 If a request is particularly complex, or you have made a number of requests, this may take longer – we will notify you if this is the case and keep you updated throughout the process.

 - Request your personal data be erased by Dirt Running, where you feel there is no good reason for Dirt Running to continue processing it.
-In some cases, it will not be possible to immediately erase personal information as this would lead to Dirt Running being unable to fulfil aspects of your entry into an event.
+In some cases, it will not be possible to immediately erase the personal information as this would lead to Dirt Running being unable to fulfill aspects of your entry into an event.
 For example – address details are required to enable us to deliver a race pack (containing items essential for on-the-day participation) to you ahead of the event.

 - Withdraw consent at any time.
 However, this may lead to certain products or services being undelivered as we rely on processing your data to do so (for example, using your address data to post items essential for on-the-day-participation to you).
 We will advise you if this is the case at the time you request to withdraw your consent.